Sysbot-org/tgscraper/README.md

 ### Stubs

 TGScraper can also generate class stubs that you can use in your library.
-A sample implementation is available in the [Sysbot API module](https://github.com/Sysbot-org/Sysbot-api).
+A sample implementation is available in the [Sysbot Telegram module](https://github.com/Sysbot-org/Sysbot-tg).

 Create stubs in the `out/` directory using `Sysbot\Api` as namespace prefix: